ai-yliu/openrouter-client/README.md

 - `--input`: Path to the input file (image, PDF, or text) or a URL to an image/PDF
 - `--config`: Path to the configuration file
-- `--output`: (Optional) Path to the output file.
-If not provided, a default name will be generated based on the model name and input filename
+- `--output`: (Optional) Full path to the output file including filename (mutually exclusive with --output-path)
+- `--output-path`: (Optional) Directory path where output file should be saved (uses auto-generated filename, mutually exclusive with --output)
+- `--debug`: (Optional) Include prompts in output file (Y/N, default: N)

+Note: Only one of --output or --output-path may be used at a time

 ### Examples